 Chulu West Peak was first summited in 1952 by a team of Japanese mountaineers.
 Since then, it has been a top peak to climb in the Annapurna region.
-An added bonus of the climb is that it follows the trail of the Annapurna Circuit – making it a 2 in 1 package.
+An added bonus of the climb is that it follows the trail of the Annapurna Circuit – making it a 2-1 package.

 Time to continue the trail through the Mustang region.
 Crossing the Thorong La Pass (5416m) is an absolute thrill, though one must use caution when encountering the slippery rocky slope.
 The high pass offers views of Dhaulagiri (8167m), Manaslu (8156m), Annapurna II (7937m), Annapurna III (7555m), Annapurna I (8090m), Annapurna South (7219m), Machhapuchhre (6993m), Tilicho (7134m), and Hiunchuli (6441m) to name a few.

 Surrounded by a choppy sea of Himalayan peaks, we are full of joy.
-The trek then leads you to the famous Muktinath Temple, a pilgrimage destination of both Hindus and Buddhists.
-Here, devotees bathe in the fountains, ring bells, anoint one another’s’ foreheads, or simply worship in the temple.
+The trek then leads you to the famous Muktinath Temple, a pilgrimage destination for both Hindus and Buddhists.
+Here, devotees bathe in the fountains, ring bells, anoint one another’s foreheads, or simply worship in the temple.

-Our highly-experienced guides know the route and how to minimize the risks involved in climbing the peak.
+Our highly experienced guides know the route and how to minimize the risks involved in climbing the peak.
 In our hands, you do not need to worry about your safety.
-Our Chulu West Peak Climbing itinerary has been designed by veteran climbers and is managed with utmost consideration to safety.
+Our Chulu West Peak Climbing itinerary has been designed by veteran climbers and is managed with utmost consideration for safety.
 We ensure that this package adheres to protecting your comfort and well-being.
 We do this by ascending slowly, and not spending too long at too high of altitudes.

 Chulu West Peak Climbing should be experienced by adventurers who have a little bit of climbing experience under their belt.
 With little experience and our thorough training before the ascent, you will be adequately prepared to summit Chulu West Peak.